 Director: Neill Blomkamp

 Neill Blomkamp’s latest socially conscious low key sci-fi, Chappie (2015), felt like a film torn between two ideals.
-The first was that the film wanted to be an in-your-face adult shoot-em-up filled with explosions and other effects driven set pieces.
-The second was that it wanted to be a socially conscious piece that cast an eye on the threat of corporations and the weapons industry while highlighting poverty and the prejudices towards the poor that come with it.
-One could argue that this would be a great recipe for success in the contemporary Hollywood market, yet the film has bombed at the box office and left a lot of critics on the fence with regard to whether or not it’s any good, therefore making my reading of the picture torn because on one hand I can pick apart Chappie’s flaws, and on the other I really enjoyed it.
+The first was that it wanted to be an in-your-face adult shoot-em-up filled with explosions and other effects driven set pieces; the second was that it wanted to be a socially conscious piece that cast an eye on the threat of corporations and the weapons industry while highlighting poverty and the prejudices towards the poor that come with it.
+One could argue that this would be a great recipe for success in the contemporary Hollywood market, yet the film has bombed at the box office and left a lot of critics on the fence with regard to whether or not it’s any good.

-The film kicked off with an action sequence that was no more spectacular than the average blockbuster or action-comedy gun fight/chase scene and I had truthfully expected more.
-Sure, a Hans Zimmer score and a whole heap of blood, death, and helicopters, should have drawn me in but it was nothing special.
-The only comparison I can make is that the opening sequence felt like the pre-credit scene to an episode of CSI; setting the backstory of the key protagonists and antagonists in place so that the rest of the film (or TV show in CSI’s case) needn’t explain it to us.
-It felt contrived, as if Blomkamp was ticking the boxes he needed to in order to get funding for what was otherwise a well put together movie that used sci-fi tropes such as ‘what it is to be human’ in order to develop as a character driven piece, therefore taking until the second act of the movie to really grab my attention.
+Chappie kicks off with an action sequence that is no more spectacular than the average blockbuster or action-comedy gun fight/chase scene.
+Sure, a Hans Zimmer score and a whole heap of blood, death, and helicopters, should be enough, but under Blomkamp’s supervision it seems far from special.
+The opening sequence feels like the pre-credit scene to an episode of ‘CSI’; setting the backstory of the key protagonists and antagonists in place so that the rest of the film needn’t explain it to us.
+It felt contrived, as if Blomkamp was ticking the boxes he needed to in order to get funding for what was otherwise a well put together movie that used sci-fi tropes such as ‘what it is to be human’ in order to develop as a character driven piece.

-First and foremost, it was Chappie himself.
-The sentient being was lovable, there’s no other way to describe it.
-He was a child who developed into an adult on screen and was presented with such awesome special effects work that it was almost unnoticeable that he wasn’t a real life person being photographed.
+In contrast, the sentient being Chappie was lovable.
+He was a child who developed into an adult on screen and was presented with such awesome special effects work that it was almost unnoticeable that he wasn’t a real-life person being photographed.
 Sharlto Copley excelled in the role and has been been almost universally praised for his performance, making his portrayal of the character one of the more intriguing aspects of the film and undoubtedly one of the bigger selling points to anyone who is yet to see it.

-Second of all, it was how great Johannesburg was as a location for the picture.
+It was also great that Johannesburg was used as a location for the picture.
 Even today, in 2015, South Africa and the African continent as a whole, are exotic to the vast majority of worldwide audiences, and that’s why it worked as the backdrop for this film.
-Chappie, set in the “near future”, used the exotic feel of Johannesburg to present an image of a dystopian future not unlike that of another Blomkamp movie Elysium (2013).
+Chappie, set in the “near future”, used the exotic feel of Johannesburg to present an image of a dystopian future not unlike that of another Blomkamp movie, Elysium (2013).
 This use of an unfamiliar city helped to characterise the time period, juxtaposing the vast majority of gadgets and vehicles that have been seen as the norm in contemporary western society for some time.

-And finally, the score and soundtrack to the movie were excellent.
-I remember thinking at particular points in the film that it very much felt like one of Chrisopher Nolan’s Batman movies, coming to discover why at the rolling of the credits: Hans Zimmer.
-The German composer left his indelible stamp on the picture and was used as an appropriate opposition to the extreme dance-rap sound of the likes of Die Antwoord’s “Happy So Sucky Fucky”.
+The score and soundtrack to the movie were excellent.
+At particular points it very much felt like one of Chrisopher Nolan’s Batman movies.
+German composer Hans Zimmer left his indelible stamp on the film and was used as an appropriate opposition to the extreme dance-rap sound of Die Antwoord’s “Happy So Sucky Fucky”.

 In conclusion, Chappie was torn and in many respects less than impressive.
-Technically speaking, a lot more could have been done to improve the finished product and there’s no doubting that Chappie is Blomkamp’s worst picture.
+Technically speaking, a lot more could have been done to improve the finished product and there’s no doubting that Chappie is Blomkamp’s worst picture of his short career thus far.
 While this film may not stand up against the all-time great sci-fi character pieces like Robocop and Blade Runner, it will certainly be a much more enjoyable experience than the vast majority of Summer blockbusters and should therefore be considered a mild success critically, even if it hasn’t been a success at the box office.
-For Chappie, I rate this…